formsbyair/Documentation/docs/_posts/2020-07-31-login-ip-address-whitelist.md

 All login attempts from that point forward will be checked against the whitelist.
 If a user's IP address doesn't match they won't be able to log in.

-This feature can be used in conjunction with **Two Factor Authentication** for strict access control over the form data that we temporarily hold.
+This feature can be used in conjunction with **Two Factor Authentication** for strict access control over form data that we (temporarily) hold.

 Login IP Address Whitelisting does not apply to API Key access.